Braids, conformal module and entropy

-If $b$ is reducible one has to apply this argument to each cycle of parts of a nodal surface associated to the class ${\mathfrak m}_b$ and an admissible system of curves ${\mathcal C}$ which completely reduces a representative of ${\mathfrak m}_b$.
-The details appeared also in the proof of Lemma 7.5 and are left to the reader. $\Box$
+If $b$ is reducible one has to apply this argument to each cycle of parts of a nodal surface, that is associated to the class ${\mathfrak m}_b$ and an admissible system of curves ${\mathcal C}$ which completely reduces a representative of ${\mathfrak m}_b$, and to use Theorem \ref{thm7.1}. $\Box$